ryanhaticus/pocketwordle/README.md

 3. If you guess a letter correctly, it will be shown in green.
 If you guess a letter incorrectly, but it exists in the word, it will be shown in yellow.
 If you guess a letter incorrectly, and it does not exist in the word, it will be shown in gray.

+4. If you guess the word correctly, you win!
+If you do not guess the word correctly after five guesses, you lose.
+Though, you have the opportunity to play again by hitting any key after the game ends.

 ## Tips

 - The word is randomly generated each time you play, so you will (hopefully) never play the same word twice.